apache/incubator-kie-kogito-examples/kogito-quarkus-examples/ocp-tryout/README.md

 - update `./installer.properties`
   **mandatory** properties are:
   - `KOGITO_VERSION`: the version of Kogito your application is based upon - **default**: latest
-  - `OCP_PROJECT`: the project/namespace for the deployment
+  - `OCP_PROJECT`: the project/namespace for the deployment which must exist
 - update folders
   - **Note**: you can use the example files from `./testapp/example` which allow you to run the Kogito Travel Agency extended example.
 Just copy the folders to under `./testapp`